Skenkel/Anime_Rec/README.md

 ![reviews%20per%20user.png](reviews%20per%20user.png?raw=true)

 Notably:
-There are signficant differences in how otaku score shows that they have not seen, but plan to, are seeing, have seen, and decided to stop watching.
+There are significant differences in how otaku score shows that they have not seen, but plan to vs shows they  are seeing vs shows  have seen and decided to stop watching.

-In the Data, any time a user indicates they are watching, will watch (or have begun watching but stopped) a show without giving it a score is represented by a 0.
+In the Data, any time a user indicates they are watching, will watch or have begun watching but stopped a show without giving it a score, the score is represented by a 0.